-The domain of a tuple variable can be enumerated using Algorithm 3.
+The domains of a tuple variables can be enumerated in lexicographical order using Algorithm 3.
 Assuming the domain of all component variables have the same size, Algorithm 3 runs in O(|dom(t)|) which is optimal.

 As Sadler and Gervet [7] did for sets, we can add lexicographical bounds to tuples in order to better express the values the domain contains.
 Let l and u be these lexicographical bounds.